CodingWonders/DISMTools/README.md

 ## Key features

 - DISMTools is the first project-based GUI.
-Projects store the mounted image, unattended answer files you want to apply (using the command line at this time), and provide a scratch directory for temporary operations (also for the command line)
+Projects store the mounted image, unattended answer files you want to apply (using the command line at this time), and provide a scratch directory for temporary operations
 - DISMTools is also smart, checking first if an action can be performed before doing it

 ## Supported actions